 #1: Plan ahead

-#2: Stroll through all aisles
+#2: Stroll the aisles

 Now that you’ve compiled a list, let’s plan your trip.
 Most supermarkets are built around a similar concept: refrigerators and freezers line the perimeter.
 This is meant to keep fresh foods cold, and thus safe for consumption without the potential for bacterial contamination.
 These foods often include: produce, meat, seafood, dairy, sprouted bread, and the items filling freezer cases.

 You’ve built a list and perfected your navigation at the store.
-But what will you actually choose to fill your cart?
+But what will you choose to fill your cart?
 Here’s some help:

 From The Frozen Aisle: Stocking up on frozen produce is a budget-friendly way to get more plants on your plate.
 They’re also just as nutritious as fresh fruits and veggies and (my favorite) they don’t spoil quickly!

 From The Snack Aisles: Legumes, oils, canned seafood (like tuna), grains, crackers, breakfast cereals, oatmeal, jars of nut butter, jams, nuts, seeds, and whole-grain crackers are all great options.
-Canned beans are a convenient, budget-friendly choice (just rinse before use)!
+Canned beans are a convenient, budget-friendly choice (rinse before use)!
 The nutrition facts label can help you decipher those nutrient-dense options, but you’ll first want to read this article to assess your use of those labels.
 When choosing a breakfast cereal, look for whole grains in the ingredient list.
 This will give you a boost in fiber, which keeps you feeling fuller throughout the morning.
 Last, a nut- and seed butter is another great pantry staple.